FurkanTheHuman/QuickChat/README.md

 #### with docker-compose
 there are two docker-compose files.
 First is for development, second for the production.

+server runs at `localhost:1337/`
+behind nginx and also uses postgresql

 For development:
 `docker-compose up -d --build`